-Note 14.
+Note 13.
 Defined Contribution Plan

 The Company sponsors a 401(k) Plan, which stipulates that eligible employees can elect to contribute to the 401(k) Plan, subject to certain limitations of eligible compensation.
 The Company may match employee contributions in amounts to be determined at the Company's sole discretion.
-To date, the Company has not made any matching contributions.
+During the year ended December 31, 2019 the Company made matching contributions of approximately \$37,000 to the 401(k) Plan, and no matching contributions during the year ended December 31, 2020.

-Note 15.
+Note 14.
 Subsequent Events